Suicides and suicide attempts

 The number of hospitalizations for self-harm (HGAI), including suicide attempts and self-mutilation, in France (mainland France + overseas departments and regions) continued to rise in 2024, with 97,302 hospitalizations recorded (+7% compared to 2023).
 This figure corresponded to a standardized rate of 142 hospitalizations per 100,000 inhabitants (+6% compared to 2023).
 The observed increase affected both genders (+7% among women and +5% among men).

-Nearly 3 out of 4 deaths involved men.
-Among men, those aged 65 and older and those aged 45–64 were the age groups with the highest rates (37 and 29 deaths per 100,000 men, respectively).
+Nearly 3 out of 4 deaths were among men.
+Among men, those aged 65 and older and those aged 45–64 had the highest rates (37 and 29 deaths per 100,000 men, respectively).
 Among women, those aged 45–64 had the highest death rate, followed by those aged 65 and older (10 and 9 deaths per 100,000 women, respectively).

 Suicidal behaviors are strongly associated with a high risk of depression.
 There is a strong link between suicide attempts and the use of psychoactive substances, particularly the use of illicit substances other than cannabis among boys and daily tobacco use among girls.